nakedmcse/TSCryptopals/README.md

 This takes a buffer and returns the most likely decrypted text and key for repeating Xor.
 > **NOTE WELL:**
 >
->This is based on statistical analysis and is inacurate for key lengths below 10 characters or over 40 characters.
+>This is based on statistical analysis and is inaccurate for key lengths below 10 characters or over 40 characters.

+###  decodeRepeatingXorBruteForce
+This takes a buffer and a maximum key length and returns the most likely decrypted text and key for repeating Xor.
+> **NOTE WELL:**
+>
+>This is brute force intended for short key lengths and is limited to 4 character keys

 ### decodeAES128ECB
 This takes an AES 128 ECB encrypted buffer and a string as a key, and returns an decrypted buffer.